Did you know how Japan handles customers trying to shoplift?

 In many stores in Japan you will find (near the cash register) a few large orange balls.
 These balls are actually paintball balls, which the seller has to throw at the thief so that the police will could identify the shoplifter when he runs away.
 The sellers are trained in throwing these balls!
 And their instructions include throwing balls towards the thief’s legs and, if necessary, his car if he tries to escape.
 As cool as it sounds, to date only a few cases have been counted in which this amusing tactic has been used ( the level of crime in Japan is not very high anyway).
 But they do lie at the cash register in a conspicuous place to warn potential thieves.
 Reading to learn some excellent under eye pads, an option to decrease the dark circle.

-Categories Countries Facts
+Category: Countries Facts

 The Israeli parliament (also known as the “knesset”) has become today (March 29, 2015) The world’s largest parliamentary solar field roof.